Midhunsumathi/Real-Time-public-transport-tracking-for-small-cites/README.md

 PROJECT URL :
 http://127.0.0.1:5500/frontend/index.html
-I have give the project url which we can open in the browser to see the frontend which i have developed.
+I have uploaded the project url which we can open in the browser to see the frontend which i have developed.